kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

        * SSL propogation could take up to 10 minutes

-  1. After logging in you get an error **Error: redirect_uri_mismatch**

-  	 * This means the OAuth authorized redirect URIs does not include your domain
+  1. After logging in if you get an error **Error: redirect_uri_mismatch** this means the OAuth authorized redirect URIs does not include your domain

   	 * The full error message will look like the following include the relevant links

   	   ```
   	   The redirect URI in the request, https://mykubeflow.endpoints.myproject.cloud.goog/_gcp_gatekeeper/authenticate, does not match the ones authorized for the OAuth client.
   	   To update the authorized redirect URIs, visit: https://console.developers.google.com/apis/credentials/oauthclient/22222222222-7meeee7a9a76jvg54j0g2lv8lrsb4l8g.apps.googleusercontent.com?project=22222222222
   	   ```

   	 * Follow the link in the error message to navigate to the OAuth credential being used and add the redirect URI listed in the error message to the list of authorized URIs

-  1.